 Despite the need for further investigations, the recent discoveries could be very significant and may lead to better treatments for the disease.
 In addition, the discoveries related to T cells may occur in other diseases, including some that occur in the brain and some other autoimmune conditions.
 T cells are common and important cells in our body, so if they “misbehave” the results can be serious.

 It would be wonderful if the latest research eventually helps not only glaucoma patients but also people with other diseases.
-With respect to glaucoma, however, diagnosing the condition as soon as possible is important with current treatments and will probably still be important if new ones are created.
-This is one reason why it's important to get our eyes checked regularly by an ophthalmologist.
+With respect to glaucoma, however, diagnosing the condition as soon as possible is important while the current treatments are available and will probably still be important if new treatments are created.
+This is one reason why it's a good idea to get our eyes checked regularly by an ophthalmologist.
 A checkup is especially important for older people, who are more likely to get glaucoma than younger ones.
 An eye doctor can detect problems before a patient is aware of them.
-Fighting glaucoma by all of the methods that are currently available is advisable.
+Fighting glaucoma by all of the methods that are available is advisable.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.